-Firewalla Gold supports several powerful network segmentation scenarios which give you much greater flexibility and security.
+Firewalla Gold supports several powerful network segmentation scenarios, giving you much greater flexibility and security.

-Now you can choose to limit communication between devices on each of these separate networks to one direction only (e.g. A → B but not B → A) or block access between networks completely (e.g. C below cannot see A or B).
+For example, w can make each of the three Firewalla ports a separate LAN network.
+One for work, one for IoT devices like smart assistants, and one for personal devices like kids' iPads or laptops.
+Now you can limit communication between devices on each of these separate networks to one direction only (e.g., A → B but not B → A) or block access between networks completely (e.g., C below cannot see A or B).

 What does this get you?
 Let's say you have a smart assistant or smart smoke alarms.
-The app that controls these devices might need to talk to these devices, but the devices have no legitimate purpose in seeing all your network traffic.
-This is a great opportunity to secure them on a separate network where your app can talk to them, but they can't listen in on the rest of your network.
+The app that controls these devices might need to talk to them, but they do not need to see all your network traffic.
+This is an excellent opportunity to secure them on a separate network where your app can talk to them, but they can't listen in on the rest of your network.

 - Trusted computers and laptops

 - A separate guest Wi-Fi network

 Each connection to Firewalla can carry traffic to and from any or all VLANs at the same time without any risk that the devices on one VLAN can see the other VLANs unless you allow them to.
 To learn more about VLANs, see this article.